ihashirjadoon/Calculator/README.md

 6. Input two numbers and select the arithmetic operation you'd like to perform from the provided options.
 7. View the result and continue with more calculations or exit the calculator.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-Feel free to customize this README according to your preferences.
-Happy calculating! 🧮✨